serhatbsts/ComputerScienceStudentsSummerHomeWork/README.md

 -Use Swagger for API documentation.
 Create a swagger documentation for the application.

--Time to time you can set to meeting with us to discuss the project.
+-Time to time you can set to meeting with me to discuss the project.

 -You can ask any question about the project.

 -End of project you should present the project to me.
-10-15 min predation with english language.
+10-15 min presentation with english language.

 -End of project we can discuss to add new features to the project.